widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/i-ADHoRe/ex10a_i-ADHoRe.md

 ...
 ```

 and a file that lists the relationships between gene pairs.
-In this case, we are using RBBH, but that may not always be what you want.
-We do this by concatenating `find_rbbh` activity output into the file `data/rbbh_data.tab` and cutting out the first two colums with the command:
+In this case, we are using RBBH, but that is not the only definition of relationships that can be useful.

+We construct this file this by concatenating `find_rbbh` activity output into the file `data/rbbh_data.tab` and cutting out the first two colums with the command:

 ```
-$ cat ../find_rbbh/rbbh_output/NC_004547_vs_NC_010694.tab ../find_rbbh/rbbh_output/NC_004547_vs_NC_013421.tab | cut -f 1,2 > data/rbbh_data.tab
+$ cat ../data/rbbh_output/NC_004547_vs_NC_010694.tab ../data/rbbh_output/NC_004547_vs_NC_013421.tab | cut -f 1,2 > data/rbbh_data.tab
 ```

-This needs to be processed to use the correct feature locus tags, and the script `generate_config.py` is provided to do this, and to generate the i-ADHoRe config file.
+This then needs to be processed to use the correct feature locus tags.
+The Python script `generate_config.py` is provided to do this, and also to generate the i-ADHoRe config file.
 You should run this with:

 ```
 $ python generate_config.py